prodev717/scope/README.md

 - The Gap: Detecting a person inside a fence is basic intrusion detection; knowing whether they are loitering, crawling, carrying a weapon or payload, or dropping an object requires temporal and pose-based understanding.
 - Fix: Add pose estimation (for example, YOLO-Pose) to detect crawling, scaling fences, or abandoned objects.

-### 2. Dynamic Bandwidth & Edge Optimization

-- The Gap: Border posts often have poor or unreliable network links.
-Sending raw video to a central dashboard will strain network bandwidth.
-- Fix: Process models at the edge on Jetson or similar devices, and send only lightweight JSON metadata plus cropped evidence thumbnails to the central dashboard, streaming full video only on demand.

 ## Summary

 SCOPE is currently a prototype for rule-based border surveillance analytics.
 It validates the core workflow of detection, recognition, restricted-area checks, and event logging in a real-world CCTV pipeline.
-The features below are planned future upgrades to evolve this into a robust, field-ready surveillance intelligence platform.
+The features above are planned future upgrades to evolve this into a robust, field-ready surveillance intelligence platform.

 This is just a basic prototype and not yet a complete operational surveillance system.